rawda-ashraf/BabyCare-Landing-Page/README.md

-# BabyCare Website
+# BabyCare Website 👶

-A responsive website for a children's education and care center.
-The project focuses on modern UI design, responsive layouts, and interactive components.
+**BabyCare** is a modern, responsive landing page designed for a kids' play area and learning center.
+The website showcases the center's services, programs, events, team members, and testimonials with a vibrant and child-friendly design.

 ## 🔗 Live Demo
 https://vercel-link.vercel.app